 The ULM Marriage and Family Therapy Master of Arts program is committed to a systemic orientation that fosters relational and contextual educational approaches in the fields of marriage and family therapy and counseling.
 Our mission is to prepare clinicians whose competencies in systemic practice, clinical scholarship, and ethics will professionally serve a diverse society.
 With a commitment to the classic foundations of family therapy and advancing the professions, we turn learning into relevant action for tomorrow’s practitioners.
-Also ULM is one of few universities in the U.S. dually accredited by COAMFTE and CACREP to offer a M.A.
-MCFC/T degree.
+Also ULM is one of a few universities in the U.S. accredited by COAMFTE to offer a M.A.
+MFT degree.

 For Student Achievement Criteria Data, please visit

 2. Appeal to and employ a culturally diverse faculty.

 3. Appeal to and admit an increasingly culturally diverse student body.

 4. Prepare students to be eligible for licensure as LMFTs.